Welcome at RacingNews365

 To news overview © XPBimages

-As the Soviet Union kicked off the space race in 1957 with the launch of the first satellite Sputnik and then put the first man in space five years later in Yuri Gagarin, the United States responded.
+As the Soviet Union kicked off the space race in 1957 with the launch of the first satellite, Sputnik and then put the first man in space four years later in Yuri Gagarin, the United States responded.

-1960 Indy 500 winner Jim Rathmann befriended those all hoping to take that first small step, and set up a deal to provide them with 'vettes for $1 - which is where some were introduced to the real world of racing.
+1960 Indy 500 winner Jim Rathmann befriended those all hoping to take that first small step, and set up a deal to provide the so-called 'Mercury 7' first group of astronauts with 'vettes for $1, which is where some were introduced to the real world of racing.

-One astronaut, selected in the very first group, was Gordon Cooper, known as 'Gordo.'
+One of the first group selected was Air Force Captain Gordon Cooper, known as 'Gordo.'

-If all went right, he was set to then command Apollo 13 three flights later, as part of the normal crew rotation process, and walk on the Moon.
+If all went well, Cooper could then expect to command Apollo 13 three flights later and walk on the Moon.

-And slap-bang in the middle of training for Apollo 10, he decided to enter himself into the Daytona 24 Hours, until NASA found out about it, that was.
+The only trouble, slap-bang in the middle of training for Apollo 10, Cooper decided to enter himself, and NASA's head of security at Kennedy, in the Daytona 24 Hours!

 Cooper the racer

-Throughout the 1960s, Cooper had been a familiar face at the Indy 500, with the likes of Alan Shepard, the first American and second man in space, tagging along.
+Throughout the 1960s, Cooper had been a familiar face at the Indy 500, with the likes of Alan Shepard, the first American and runner-up to Gagarin in the 'first man in space race' tagging along.

 Cooper even founded his own race team, Grissom, Cooper, Rathmann (GRC), with fellow astronaut Gus Grissom and Rathmann and ran cars at Indy.